 Over the years, I have learned an important lesson about getting the best deals on just about everything.
 Extreme bargain hunters have something in common: timing.
-No matter what they’re trying to save on, they’ve got it down to a science, knowing specific days (and even the exact time of day) when a bargain is at its best.
+They’ve got it down to a science, knowing specific days— even the time of day—when a bargain is at its best.

 Best time to book a room?
 4 p.m. local time on a Sunday, says CBS News travel editor Peter Greenberg.
 Calling then can save you significantly, but the process can be tricky.
 Forget everything you think you know and follow these steps:

 1. Call the hotel’s local direct line, not the 800 number

 The 800 number will connect you to a clearinghouse that books rooms for hundreds of locations.
 “The people who answer those phones don’t have the power to give you a better deal,” says Greenberg.
 Look up the local phone number for the exact hotel location.